 The show went on with tears streaming down the face of the Master Magician and his Crew while they struggled to conceal their grief at the loss.
 As George Johnstone reported “there were sobs emitting from behind the curtains and from supposedly empty boxes”.

 The story is a moving one but how does all this tie in to the theme “A Few of My Favorite things”?

 I was able to obtain all of George Johnstone’s personal photographs, documents and notes on the subject of the Decatur Fire.
 But that still does not answer the question of what is my favorite thing and how does it apply to this story.
 For that you have to go back to September 23rd, 2000 to a warehouse in the middle of nowhere in a small town called New Oxford, Pennsylvania.

 I was there along with every known collector in the United States and most from abroad.
 It was the most unimaginable magic sale and auction you could ever witness.
 It was completely mind blowing!
 The Egyptian Hall Museum Sale and auction was occurring on that weekend.
-And that is where on the first sale day I was able to acquire the Blackstone Performance Tails that are the subject of this article and truly one of my most favorite things.
+And that is where on the second sale day I was able to acquire the Blackstone Performance Tails that are the subject of this article and truly one of my most favorite things.